NeuromorphicProcessorProject/snn_toolbox/docs/source/guide/examples.rst

 architectures, parameters, the configuration files for running the toolbox, as well as a subset of the data sets.
-You can simply run them by typing ``snntoolbox -t <path_to_config>`` in the terminal, where ``<path_to_config>`` refers to the directory that contains the ``config`` file corresponding to that particular experiment.
+You can simply run them by typing ``snntoolbox -t <path_to_config>`` in the terminal, where ``<path_to_config>`` is the path (including filename) to the configuration file corresponding to that particular experiment.

 .. _ExampleA: